GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGITrustedProxyHeaders.rst

 * X-Script-Name
 * X-Forwarded-Script-Name

-You should select only one of these headers as the authoritative source for the host targeted by the original request as sent by the proxy.
-Never select multiple headers because if you do which will be used is indeterminate.
+You should select only one of these headers as the authoritative source for the URL sub path of the WSGI application as sent by the proxy.
+Never select multiple headers because if you do, the result is indeterminate.

 The configuration might therefore be::